Listen to this article

 Active trading strategies:

-- Interest rate speculation: Bet on rate direction
+- Interest rate speculation: Betting on the direction of interest rates.

 Strategy 4: Bond Funds

-The professional approach: Invest in bond mutual funds💡 Definition:A professionally managed investment pool that combines money from many investors to buy stocks, bonds, or other securities. or ETFs💡 Definition:A basket of stocks or bonds that trades like a single stock, offering instant diversification with low fees. for diversification.
+Don't want to pick individual bonds?
+You can invest in bond mutual funds💡 Definition:A professionally managed investment pool that combines money from many investors to buy stocks, bonds, or other securities. or ETFs💡 Definition:A basket of stocks or bonds that trades like a single stock, offering instant diversification with low fees..

 Bond fund benefits: